Historian. Teacher. Writer

 I began my intellectual journey at Antelope Valley College, a community college in Lancaster, CA where I grew up.
 I took classes part-time for several years while working as a licensed esthetician and raising a family.
 In 2008, I completed an Associate of Arts degree, becoming the first in my family to earn a college degree.
 I transferred to the University of California, Berkeley soon after.

 I am still a skin care and makeup enthusiast and maintain my esthetician's license!

-Promotional flyer for a talk I gave on gender and Japanese immigration at the Japanese American Service Committee in Chicago, Illinois in July 2018.
+Japanese War Brides in Post-WWII America, Japanese American Service Committee, Chicago, Illinois in July 2018.
 View on Chicago CAN TV here.

 Photo from the War Brides Symposium sponsored by the Japanese American National Museum and USC Shinso Ito Center for Japanese Religions and Culture.
 View on C-SPAN here.

-Poster for the Interracial Intimacies Symposium held at the University of Chicago in April 2018.
+Interracial Intimacies Symposium, University of Chicago, April 2018.
 Full program can be found here.